Supplier's reporting obligation

-You are obliged to report severe deviations in your own operations and in the supply chains, if you have reasonable grounds to assume that such is occurring or has occurred.
-Forced labour, child labour, working conditions that pose a danger to life, serious environmental harm, grand corruption and attacks on environmental and human rights defenders are severe deviations.
+According to the contract clause, you are obliged to report severe deviations in your own operations and in the supply chains if you have reasonable grounds to assume that such are occurring or have occurred.
+Forced labour, child labour, working conditions that pose a danger to life, serious environmental harm, grand corruption, and attacks on environmental and human rights defenders are severe deviations.

 Severe deviations refer to forced labour, child labour, working conditions that pose a danger to life, serious environmental harm, grand corruption and attacks on environmental and human rights defenders.
-The severe deviations are defined in Appendix 1: Code of Conduct for suppliers.
+The severe deviations are defined in annex 1: Supplier Code of Conduct.

-The serious deviations are defined in Appendix 1: Code of Conduct for suppliers.
+The severe deviations are defined in the Supplier Code of Conduct.

 Excerpt from the code of conduct